 This is tough to judge the difficulty.
 It’s somewhere between a climb and a hike.
 I would rank it as difficult if you aren’t comfortable with unstable ground, and easy/medium if you are.

 To get to this one you start the same trail that takes you to the Spanish Mosque, about 5 minutes up you’ll see what looks to be a never ending landslide of giant boulders coming from way up in the mountains.

 I should note that this technically is not a tourist trail… at all.
 You can climb up to the top of the huge cliff immediately to the left, but be warned that there are local drug dealers hanging out up there.
-I started to climb up it and was greeted by a young man who told me he’s doing busy, and I’m not allowed.
+I started to climb up it and was greeted by a young man who told me he’s doing business, and I’m not allowed.

 But that was fine, instead we kept crawling up the boulders which honestly would have been an absolutely amazing hike if you had the time to go all the way up.
 It quite literally seemed like an endless river of boulders.

 We had just done the Akshour hikes the day before so we were looking to have a relaxing day.
 We went up about 500 meters and sat down to enjoy the view and have a snack.
 This is a view that you won’t see in photos much, it’s way off the tourist trail!